 Failure to have a backup plan in place in case of these sorts of circumstances could have some problematic effects.

-Take, for instance, something that is a part of many people’s estate plan: a life insurance policy.
+Take, for instance, something that is a part of many people’s estate plans: a life insurance policy.
 Typically, when a person with a life insurance policy dies, the benefits of the policy go to the party that is listed as the primary beneficiary in the policy.
 Generally, in addition to being able to name a primary beneficiary in their life insurance policy, a person can also name backup beneficiaries in case the primary beneficiary predeceases them.

 However, some people just name a primary beneficiary on such policies and thus fail to put a backup plan in place.
 Failing to name backup beneficiaries on a life insurance policy could have several undesirable impacts if the primary beneficiary ends up dying before the person the policy belongs to, including: